 Vacuum, Dust, and Wipe

 You are also going to need a duster, preferably one with a long handle to get to those hard to reach places.
-The Swiffer on our resource page works well.

 Use the vacuum on your floors, drapes, blinds, upholstery.
 Using the vacuum attachment vacuum drawers, inside cabinets, along with window edges and just about any nook and cranny you find.